SAtacker/satacker.github.io/docs/c++/GSoC-HPX.md

 ## Abstract

 HPX being up to date with Std C++ Proposals, Senders/Receivers were implemented as per P2300.
 But they have been missing coroutine (co_await) integration and minor functionalities as described in P2300 which is likely to be accepted.
-Hence I propose to implement these functionalities within the Core HPX Library.
+Hence I plan to implement these functionalities within the Core HPX Library.
 - Benefits:
     - Coroutines introduce better async code.
 For example, it is more readable, local variables have the same lifespan as the coroutine which means we don’t need to worry about allocation/release.
     - S/R algorithms can work with coroutines which they cannot as of now unless relied on futures which as mentioned are single-time use.